-A few days after the decision to go to the Derby, Woolley, a native of Raton, N.M. and former rodeo bareback rider, and groom and exercise rider Charlie Figueroa set off on a 1,450-mile van ride that most believed to be a fool’s journey.
+A few days after the decision to go to the Derby, Woolley, who was born in Raton, N.M. and raised in Dalhart, Texas, and former rodeo bareback rider, and groom and exercise rider Charlie Figueroa set off on a 1,450-mile van ride that most believed to be a fool’s journey.
 Less than four weeks later, they would be given a police escort to Pimlico Race Course for the second jewel of the Triple Crown.
 The fabric of Thoroughbred racing in 2009 had been woven into one of the oddest patterns anyone had ever seen.
 By the time Woolley hit the road for Baltimore, crutches were sexy, all cowboy hats were black, and post-race Derby interviews had reached a new low.
 And in New Mexico, for the first time ever, Quarter-Horses had to take a backseat to a Thoroughbred.

 Before Woolley could embark on the journey to Kentucky, he needed a groom and exercise rider to accompany him and on whom he could rely.
 Mine That Bird’s regular groom had to return to Mexico to be with his mother, who had been involved in a bad auto accident.